Robust and Accurate Authorship Attribution via Program Normalization: -- A Provably Robust Learning Framework

 \section{\nandp\ -- A Provably Robust Learning Framework}

-In this section, we introduce \nandp, a learning framework which learns and predicts over normalized training and test inputs.
+In this section, we introduce \nandp, a learning framework which learns and predicts over normalized training and test inputs. \nandp works on a simple and intuitive premise: if the original and the adversarial test can be processed into the same form, then a classifier trained and tested on such form will be robust.
 We first identify the necessary and sufficient condition for robustness, and propose a normalization procedure that makes \nandp provably robust to $\calR$-relational adversaries.
 Finally, we analyze the performance of \nandp: since \nandp guarantees robustness, the analysis will focus on robustness-accuracy trade-off and provide an in-depth understanding to causes of such trade-off.